TrystanLea/emonview/readme.md

 EmonView aims to implement a more complete HTTP API making full and correct use of request methods GET, POST, PUT, DELETE and mime types, see api docs below for the initial implementation.

+**Modular javascript client application**

+Rather than use php server side templating emonview serves an inital html/js client page whih then loads html/js apps/pages from the server as required.

 ## Todo

 Copied from v1